kiarie404/Attachment_journal/simplified_online_log/src/week_9.md

 # Week 9

-- *the imsguru.com came down with buggy error404 messages*\
-- *We spent the morning hours fixing the permalinks*\
-- *Afterwords we discussed with Harsha on the Rust programming language and how I would implement git-software using Rust*

 ## Monday
 - *the imsguru.com came down with buggy error404 messages*\
 - *We spent the morning hours fixing the permalinks*\